-All financial records, including payroll, time and attendance records, canceled checks, and similar documents associated with your CHP grant should be kept for at least three years from the date the COPS Office officially closes the grant.
-If any litigation, claim, negotiation, audit or other action involving these records has been started before the end of the three-year period, the records should be kept until completion of the action.
+All financial records, including canceled checks, purchase orders, and similar documents associated with your grant should be kept for at least 3 years from the date COPS officially closes the grant.
+If any litigation, claim, negotiation, audit, or other action involving these records has been started before the end of the 3-year period, the records should be kept until completion of the action.
 These records should be easily located and should be properly protected against fire or other damage.
 Failure to maintain adequate records to document grant expenditures may result in a requirement to repay all federal funds that cannot be supported with appropriate records.